GSA/search-gov-agency-collaboration/va/va-notes.md

 ```
 * Note the request to put the block as the first directive in the robots.txt, for some reason our crawler will only check at the top, but we'd rather index your content than make the crawler more flexible at this point.

+A: Shouldn't be a problem, I'll let you know when that's done.

 Q: Is it possible to add a `<lastmod>` field to the sitemap at preview.va.gov/sitemap-dynamic.xml?

+A: Definitely possible but might be a lift as it's not something we currently track.
+I'll check.

 Q: Can you take down preview.va.gov/sitemap-va.xml entirely?
 Since it's such a mixed bag and out of spec, it's not productive.

+A: Sure, will let you know when complete.

 ## Scope

 Q: Can you confirm again that the microsites served from folders within www.va.gov will still be accessible in their current locations on and after 11/7?
 We want to check our understanding that we won't need to reindex these items in the near future, because they'll continue to be where they are right now.

+A: Confirmed.
+No plans to immediately deprecate or move any of them.

 Q: If we can't churn through the 100 and 200 priority groups before 11/7, what will happen?
 How much search traffic do you currently get that goes from the central www.va.gov search to these subdomains?

+A: It's absolutely fine if those are added over time, even over the course of a few weeks.
+I'll review and identify any exceptions but for now assume they can all be crawled at convenience.
+The most trafficked facility sites, for example, get ~15k unique hits per week, but very few are sent from internal search.